developer-portal/content/start/sw/web-app/laravel5.md

 ```

 #### Install Composer
-We will need composer to install laravel and it's dependancies
+We will need composer to install laravel and it's dependencies

 ```bash
 $ curl -sS https://getcomposer.org/installer | php